 Tidal Power: The pros and cons

 In bygone times, the United Kingdom was industrious and found solutions to problems from its own resources.
-For power there was bounteous amounts of coal, then there was North Sea oil (and gas).
+For power there was bounteous amounts of coal, then there was North Sea oil (and gas, gas also from Morecambe bay).
 This country has overwhelming natural resources.
-We do use some of these, we could exploit a lot more.
+We do use some of these, we should use a lot more.
+With its natural resources the UK should be an exporter of power.

-So it is with tidal power.
-This resource is also ignored, despite the way forward having been revealed by the Victorians.
-This was the development of dry docks – big holes in the riverside banks into which ships were manoeuvred and grounded as the tide went out.
-Once on the bottom the outer gates were closed, remaining water pumped out and work could begin on the hull or propellers or the rudder.
+The development of dry docks is the basis.
+These are nothing more than big holes in the riverside banks into which ships were manoeuvred and grounded as the tide went out.
+Once in position the outer gates were closed, remaining water pumped out and work could begin on the hull or propellers or the rudder.
 A dry dock is 200 year old technology and is almost indestructible.

 The amount of water flowing in and out as the tide rises and falls is substantial.
 Allowing a space like a dry dock just to fill and empty through a turbine could generate a lot of electricity.
 Basically, letting a hole in the ground fill and empty as the tide comes and goes.